30+ Best Cloud Cost Management Tools In 2025

 VMWare Tanzu CloudHealth enables users to manage their cloud costs, usage, performance and security through a single interface.
 Since the platform was acquired by VMWare, the CloudHealth Partner Program leverages the technology to help partners of VMWare manage their cloud costs, improve efficiency and monetize their public cloud businesses.

 Some of CloudHealth’s advantages include its comprehensive set tools to manage, analyze, and optimize cloud spend, as well as its multicloud capabilities.
-However, some find its reporting capabilities to be lacking in customization and granularity.

 11. Flexera